Japan Activity logo

 • Torisashi — fresh chicken sashimi, a Kagoshima delicacy (500–800 yen)

-3. Sip Craft Shochu at Specialty Kagoshima Bars
+3. Sip Craft Shochu at Specialist Kagoshima Bars

-Kagoshima Spirits Bar Hopping, offered through the city's official tourism board, is a guided English-language tour that takes you to three local bars in one evening (approximately 8,000-10,000 yen per person including drinks and snacks).
-It is an excellent way to learn the difference between imo-jochu, mugi-jochu (barley), and kome-jochu (rice) while meeting locals.
-For whisky lovers, Whisky House Dufftown in Tenmonkan offers an exquisite selection of Japanese and Scottish single malts in a cozy, wood-paneled setting.
-Glasses start around 800 yen.
-Discover more unique Kagoshima experiences to complement your bar-hopping evening.
+Bar Ishizue, located on the 4th floor of the Tenmonkan arcade, is one of the best specialist venues in 2026 — stocking more than 600 unique imo-jochu labels from distilleries across the prefecture, along with locally-made whiskey.
+Staff here categorize bottles by sweet potato variety, distillation method, and aging process, making it ideal for first-timers and connoisseurs alike.
+Kagoshima Spirits Bar Hopping, offered through the city's official tourism board, is a guided English-language tour visiting three local bars in one evening (approximately 8,000–10,000 yen per person including drinks and snacks).
+For whisky lovers, Whisky House Dufftown in Tenmonkan offers an exquisite selection of Japanese and Scottish single malts in a cozy, wood-paneled setting — glasses start around 800 yen.

 4. Enjoy Cocktails with Sakurajima Views at Rooftop Bars